a8m/golang-cheat-sheet/README.md

 * Imperative language
 * Statically typed
-* Syntax similar to Java/C/C++, but less parentheses and no semicolons
+* Syntax tokens similar to C (but less parentheses and no semicolons) and the structure to Oberon-2
 * Compiles to native code (no JVM)
 * No classes, but structs with methods
 * Interfaces